 Free Software for Students

 UNF provides access to a number of free software programs.
 All of these programs will run on both Windows and Mac Computers.
-Items such as: Microsoft Office 2013, Microsoft Office for Mac 2016, and Symantec Endpoint Protection.
+Items such as: Microsoft Office 365 and anti-virus solutions.
 Please visit http://tinyurl.com/UNFsoftware for more information.